luetzel/sds011/README.md

 [Link to SDS011 user guide](http://www.inovafitness.com/software/SDS011%20laser%20PM2.5%20sensor%20specification-V1.3.pdf)

 Pressing the stop button sends the sensor to sleep mode.
-It disables the fan and laser diode to extend it's live-span.
+It disables both, fan and laser diode in order to extend sensors's live-span.
 This feature wasn't documented in manufacturer's datasheet.

-To re-enable the sensor, press the start button.
+To re-enable laser diode and fan, press the start button.

-In order to extend life of the laser diode, a discontinuos mode for sensor reading was implemented.
-The record button enables discontinuos reading for 5 min and writes data into a CSV.
+Furthermore, a discontinuos mode for sensor reading was implemented.
+The record button enables discontinuos sensor reading for 5 min and writes data into a CSV file (/home/pi/data.csv).

 A live plot PM2.5/PM10 is presented in a mathplotlib window (see screenshot).

 ![Image](https://github.com/luetzel/sds011/blob/master/screenshot.png)

-Serves as portable app for PM2.5/PM10 monitoring using a battery-powered Pi Zero W.
+The script was created to build a portable PM2.5/PM10 monitoring device using a battery-powered Pi Zero W and 3.5" touch TFT.

 ## Depends